 - First line: Business management who take risks and are responsible for day-to-day risk management.
 First line management is responsible and accountable for the identification, assessment, management, monitoring and reporting of the individual risks that arise in their areas. - Second line: Governance and control functions consisting of Risk Management, Compliance and Actuarial support the first line in managing and controlling specific types of risks.
+They support the first line in managing and controlling specific types of risks.
 Second line functions are responsible for providing independent oversight and challenge in respect of first line activities. - Third line: The Internal Audit function provides independent assurance regarding the effectiveness of the ERM framework and controls.